 The Court Process

 Almost every judge in every court will require the attorney to speak with the tenant before appearing in front of the judge.
 A lot of times an agreement can be reached with the tenant and presented to the judge.
 In the event an agreement is not reached, we will go in front of the judge and have him/her make a decision.
-Depending on the disagreement, the matter may be scheduled for a hearing on a different date to allow both the landlord and tenant the opportunity to present witnesses and/or evidence.
+Under the most recent laws, the matter must be scheduled for a hearing at least 14 days out to allow both the landlord and tenant the opportunity to present witnesses and/or evidence.
 If a hearing is scheduled, we will notify you and let you know if we need additional information and/or your appearance.
 Please be advised that the judge has the discretion to determine the judgment amount to be awarded (if any).
 Additionally, the judge can determine if a warrant is granted and the stay date.
-We will certainly do our best to give you the results you are seeking but keep in mind that the judge can rule over our objection and make his/her own determination.
+We will certainly do our best to give you the results you are seeking but keep in mind that the judge can rule over our objection and make his/her own determination

 After we are in court, we will notify you of the court results.
 If the warrant is stayed (meaning held off to some point in the future) you will need to call our office and let us know if the warrant needs to be served.
 Once we receive notice that the warrant needs to be served we will call the Court.
 The Marshal will usually receive the warrant within a day or two after calling it in and he will serve it as soon as he can.
-A warrant of eviction gives the tenant 3 business days to leave the property.
-Weekends and holidays are NOT included.
-If the tenant is still there after 3 business days, you may call the Marshal directly to arrange a lock out.
-The Marshal does not notify us of exactly when he served the warrant so if you feel that the 3 business day time period is coming to an end, you may call the Marshal directly to arrange the lockout.
-We usually use Marshal Joe Polizzi but are certainly more than happy to send the warrant to a marshal of your own choosing.
+A warrant of eviction gives the tenant 14 calendar days to leave the property.
+If the tenant is still there after 14 calendar days, you may call the Marshal directly to arrange a lock out.
+The Marshal does not notify us of exactly when he served the warrant so if you feel that the 14 calendar day time period is coming to an end, you may call the Marshal directly to arrange the lockout.
 Please be advised that it may take several days for the Marshal to receive the warrant of eviction.
 This is generally the case when an agreement was made and the tenant defaults on the agreement.
 When the tenant does not live up to the terms of the agreement we have to submit an affidavit to the judge explaining the default.
 After the judge reviews the affidavit, he/she will sign the warrant of eviction and send it directly to the marshal.
 For actions outside of Monroe County, the warrant will be sent to the County’s civil division of the Sheriff Department.